FriskyElectrocat/FESSolarCalculator/README.md

     * Sunrise date and time for that location
     * Sunset date and time for that location
     * Solar Noon date and time (when the sun is overhead)
-    * Dawn and Dusk times for that location:
+    * Dawn and Dusk (twilight) dates and times for that location:
         * Official
         * Civil
         * Nautical
         * Astronomical
-2. Allow the user to disable some calculations (e.g., only calculate Official Twilight) when run.
+2. Allow the user to disable some calculations (e.g., only calculate Official) when run.
-3. Provide an easy way to get the information out.

 ## API